 Home Sellers Guide to Miami Area Real Estate Market

-This home sellers guide was put together to help sellers make a logical decisions on moving or selling.
-We as people get accustomed to our environment and what we see is not necessary what someone else sees.
-After all our home is our castle.
+This home sellers guide was put together to help sellers make logical decisions on moving or selling.
+We as people get accustomed to our environment and what we see is not necessarily what someone else sees.
+After all, our home is our castle.
 Sometimes we need to step back or get a second opinion or another set of eyes as to what it looks like to someone else.
-Home sellers should not be offended, it is better to get it done now rather then later and get disappointment and not sell your home or not get its true market value.
+Home sellers should not be offended, it is better to get it done now rather than later and get disappointed and not sell your home or not get its true market value.
 This is why we put this Home Sellers Guide together.
 We hope that it helps you and if you need a second opinion we are here to help.

 Pretend You Are The Buyer

 1. Put on you buyers hat and go through your home.
 Start outside and then inside and make notes as you walk through.
 Be critical and honest with yourself as if you are buying your house.
 Some sellers often ask home inspectors to do a home inspection before listing it.
 Home inspectors do not charge a lot of money but will be able to give you a good idea of areas that could turn off potential buyers.
 Spending few hundred dollars on home inspector will save you thousands of dollars and delays in negotiations on the price.

 First Impressions Sell